MohitJuneja/PyTorch-Sentiment-Analysis-deployed-with-Flask/README.md

 ### Contact

-If you have any questions, feedback or problems of any kind, get in touch by messaging me on [Twitter - @oliverwproud](https://twitter.com/oliverwproud) or by submitting an issue.
+If you have any questions, feedback or problems of any kind, get in touch by messaging me on [Twitter - @mohitjunejaa](https://twitter.com/mohitjunejaa) or by submitting an issue.

-If you want to check out my deployed version you can head to [sentiment.oliverproud.com](https://sentiment.oliverproud.com).
+If you want to check out my deployed version you can head to [Live Demo](https://torch-sentiment-luo4sznkqa-uc.a.run.app/).

 ### References

+@ Thanks to OliverProud for the parent project.

 Resources I used and found helpful: